dwbelliston/imtag-serverless/BLOG.md

 `aws s3 mb s3://mybucket-for-serverless`

 THe following commands will package the lambda function for us along with all its dependencies.
-AWS SAM is just cloud formation with some syntatic sugar.
-The
+AWS SAM is just CloudFormation with some syntatic sugar.

 - Build the app locally